 Read our press release to learn about our work with Clarion Housing Group.

-The draft Building Safety Bill takes forward the Government’s commitment to fundamental reform of the building safety system.
-The objectives of the Bill are to learn the lessons from the Grenfell Tower fire and to remedy the systemic issues identified in the independent review led by Hackitt, by strengthening the whole regulatory system for building safety.
-At the heart of the proposals, to be legislated for in the Bill, is a more stringent regulatory regime for higher-risk residential buildings and enhancements to the regulatory regime that applies to all buildings.
+The Building Safety Act takes forward the Government’s commitment to fundamental reform of the building safety system.
+The objectives of the Act are to learn the lessons from the Grenfell Tower fire and to remedy the systemic issues identified in the independent review led by Hackitt, by strengthening the whole regulatory system for building safety.
+At the heart of the Act is a more stringent regulatory regime for higher-risk residential buildings and enhancements to the regulatory regime that applies to all buildings.
 It will see the creation of a new Joint Competent Authority (JCA) comprising of Health and Safety Executive, Fire and Rescue Authorities and Local Authority Building Standards, working together to assess building safety through safety cases for the entire life cycle of the building.
 In addition, the Hackitt report emphasised the need to move from a siloed approach to building safety to one that thinks of the building as a system, a single entity that considers all the different layers of protection that may be required to make that building safe on a case-by-case basis.

 For an initial conversation on how we can help contact us.